fission/docs.fission.io/docs/content/installation/kubernetessetup.en.md

 ---
 title: "Kubernetes Quick Install"
 draft: false
-weight: 12
+weight: 1
 ---

 This is a quick guide to help you get started running Kubernetes on your laptop (or on the cloud).

-(This isn't meant as a production Kuberenetes guide; it's merely intended to give you something quickly so you can try Fission on it.)
+(This isn't meant as a production Kubernetes guide; it's merely intended to give you something quickly so you can try Fission on it.)

 ## Minikube